Brian C. Chao, Ph.D.

 Biography

-Brian C. Chao researches great power politics, China's rise, naval power and geostrategy, and U.S. Indo-Asia-Pacific defense and foreign policies.
-His work appears in “Navies in Multipolar Worlds: From the Age of Sail to the Present" (Routledge), International Relations of the Asia-Pacific, and Territory, Politics, Governance.
-He has written for the China Brief, The Diplomat, the East Asia Forum, The National Interest and the U.S. Naval Institute.
-He teaches national security and cross-Taiwan Strait relations.
-He is an associate of the University of Pennsylvania's Center for the Study of Contemporary China and a research fellow with the U.S. Military Academy's Modern War Institute.
+Brian C. Chao researches great-power relations, naval power and geostrategy, and US Indo-Asia-Pacific defense and foreign policies.
+His work appears in “Navies in Multipolar Worlds: From the Age of Sail to the Present" (Routledge), “Security, Development and Sustainability in Asia: A World Scientific Reference on Major Policy and Development Issues of 21st Century Asia” (World Scientific), International Relations of the Asia-Pacific, and Territory, Politics, Governance, among others.
+He teaches theater and national-security decision-making, as well as an elective course on Taiwan.
+He is also an associate of the University of Pennsylvania's Center for the Study of Contemporary China.

 Areas of Expertise